Spike Island (concert)

 Spike Island was a concert by concert promoter Phil Jones and the Stone Roses held on 27 May 1990 in Widnes, Cheshire, England.
 It was never officially recorded, although bootleg audio recordings and clips have emerged online, and there were rumours that the full video of the concert existed.
 As of 2024, the full footage of the concert has been found and is due to be released as part of a documentary about the show.
 It was recorded by an employee "who had been given time off and access to a video camera".
 The organizers suggest that about 28,000 baggy people in bucket hats attended the concert, not including gatecrashers.
 The concert is considered a seminal moment for the Britpop movement that followed it.
 For example, Noel Gallagher of Oasis has described the concert as "the blueprint for my band."

 Location

 On choice of location the lead singer of The Stone Roses, Ian Brown, stated that “We wanted to do something outside the rock’n’roll norm and do it in a venue which had never been used for that sort of thing before."
 The concert promoter Phil Jones recalled in an interview that “It was Gareth [Evans, Stone Roses manager] who came up with the idea of Spike Island,” after various locations around the UK had been scouted.

-The location, an artificial island once at the centre of the British chemical industry, had one only one access point necessitating the building of new bridges.
+The location, an artificial island in Widnes, Cheshire, once at the centre of the British chemical industry, had one only one access point necessitating the building of new bridges.